 TunnelBear background and jurisdiction

 TunnelBear is owned by the US cybersecurity firm McAfee.
-That’s not good news, since the USA is not at all a good privacy jurisdiction.
+That’s not good news, since the USA is not a good privacy jurisdiction.
 The United States is famous for various surveillance activities that target both foreigners and civilians.
 It is also the leader of the Five Eyes surveillance alliance.
 Among other things, the countries in this alliance reportedly spy on each other’s citizens and share the intel they gather, sidestepping national privacy laws.

 Despite being owned by a US company, TunnelBear is actually based in Canada.
 Unfortunately, this is at best only a tiny improvement since Canada is also a member of the Five Eyes.